Grover Cleveland Golf Course: Course

 The golf course is located at 3781 Main Street.
 The 18-hole course is 5621 yd (from the back tees) and is a par 69.
-It has a course rating of 65.5 and a slope rating of 102.
+It has a course rating of 66.5 and a slope rating of 107.

 History

-The course was founded as The Country Club of Buffalo on February 11, 1889, and was originally located at the intersection of Elmwood Avenue and Nottingham Terrace, near the present-day Delaware Park and SUNY–Buffalo State College.
+The course was founded as The Country Club of Buffalo on February 11, 1889, and was originally located at the intersection of Elmwood Avenue and Nottingham Terrace, near the present-day Delaware Park and SUNY–University at Buffalo.
 After purchasing the 1823 Samuel Schenck House, which included the Old Stone House, farm and orchard at 3781 Main St, they moved from their site on Elmwood Ave.
 The CCB built the original club house, polo field, archery field, tennis courts and lastly the 18 hole golf course.
 Noted architect E.B.
 Green designed the first clubhouse, which opened in August 1889.

 In 1899, the club relocated to make way for the 1901 Pan-American Exposition.
 The clubhouse became the Women's Center during the Pan-American Exposition.
 The club acquired land at the intersection of Main Street at Bailey Avenue at the City of Buffalo’s border with the Town of Amherst.
 The club began construction of a golf course at that time and constructed a clubhouse on the site in 1901.
 George Cary, who also designed the landmarked Buffalo History Museum, designed the clubhouse.
 The 18-hole golf course, tennis courts, and a polo field were completed in 1902.
 In 1910, A.L.
 Pfitzner, a pilot from Curtiss, made the first airplane flight in Western New York from the club's grounds.
 In 1910 and 1911, Walter J. Travis renovated the course in anticipation of attracting a major golf tournament.

 In 1912, the course hosted the 1912 U.S. Open, won by the defending champion, 20-year-old John J. McDermott, Jr., still the youngest-ever champion and the first American to win the title.
 McDermott won the tournament with a score of 283.